aws-ia/terraform-aws-sagemaker-endpoint/README.md

 ### Model artifacts

 If you choose to decouple your model artifacts from your inference code (as is natural given different rates of change between inference code and model artifacts), the artifacts can be specified via the model\_data\_source property of var.containers.
 The default is to have no model artifacts associated with a model.
+For instance: model\_data\_source=s3://{bucket\_name}/{key\_name}/model.tar.gz

 ## Model hosting